kareni/DanglingDNSDomain/README.md

 > ℹ️ **_NOTE:_**  The script only works on zones and resources the user has the access to in the subscription.
+If you are a Global Tenant Admin you can elevate your account to get access to all of the subscriptions under your tenant.
+To do this, go [here:](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin)

 **How to use the tool.**

-Generate dangling DNS records list from given CName list(Csv/Json file) and/or using Azure resource graphs based on the user authentication running the script.
+Generate dangling DNS records list from given CName list (Csv/Json file) and/or using Azure resource graphs based on the user authentication running the script.

 **Prerequisites:**